Asset correlation estimation for inhomogeneous exposure pools: Appendix

 \subsection{Inhomogeneous profiles of PD and asset correlation}

-We have seen in the previous sections that inhomogeneity with respect to PD always leads to a reduction of the measured asset correlation as well as that inhomogeneity with respect to the asset correlation leads to a reduction of the measured asset correlation for many input configurations relevant in practice.
-In this section we consider pools that are inhomogeneous with respect to both PD and asset correlation.
-As the calculations become much more costly numerically we only use $K=200$ and $L=100$, but still achieve an accurate reflection of the input configurations we are interested in if we set $g=10^6$ and $ p_{\mathrm{mid}}=p_{\mathrm{median}}$ (for both parameters see section \ref{num}).
-There are only important differences for $\pbar<0.1\%$, a PD range we excluded from the analysis.
+Now we consider pools that are inhomogeneous with respect to both PD and asset correlation.
+As the calculations become more costly numerically we only use $K=200$ and $L=100$, but still achieve an accurate reflection of the input configurations we are interested in if we set $g=10^6$ and $ p_{\mathrm{mid}}=p_{\mathrm{median}}$ (for these technical parameters see the appendix).
+There are only important differences for $\pbar<0.1\%$, a PD range we therefore exclude from the analysis.